jayrambhia/jayrambhia.github.com/_posts/2014-08-15-android-audio-cursor.markdown

 To show all these audio files, we were using custom `ArrayAdapter` and `ListView`.

 P.S.
-The app is turning out be really cool.
+The app is turning out to be really cool.